 The most important thing on your mind in your upper years of your undergrad?
 Graduating of course, but before that you may need to change your plan or want to explore opportunities for International Exchanges in your third year.
 And once you graduate, work with Career Services to get you on your way.

 Decisions on Program/Plan requests will be made in 10 to 15 business days.
 If you wish to request a change to your Program/Plan you must submit a request using the Change of Plan application.
-Change of Plan ends typically around mid-July.
+Change of Plan will be available May 15th to 26th, 2017.
 If your request is approved, your Program/Plan will be changed and can be viewed by clicking on the "My Academics" tab in the SOLUS student Centre.
 If your request is denied, you will be notified via email by Student Services to your @queensu.ca account.

 Student wishing to transfer to or from Visual Art, Bachelor of Music, Physical Education or Kinesiology, should visit the Change Your Plan page for more information.